-More than 8.3 million people in the United States are living with gout today.
+More than 9.2 million adults in the United States are living with gout today.
 Gout is one of the most painful forms of arthritis and is the source of disability for many.
-This brochure is designed to help you understand the disease and how to gain control of it.
+This brochure is designed to help you understand the disease and how to better control it.

 With the help of a physician, many people who suffer from gout are able to prevent future flares and long-term damage.
-While gout is a lifelong disease, many who are getting the right, ongoing treatment can maintain a normal lifestyle.
+While gout is a lifelong disease, many who are getting the appropriate treatment can maintain a normal lifestyle.

-Through the "Go for Six" public awareness campaign, the Gout & Uric Acid Education Society is encouraging those with gout to get their uric acid levels checked every six months and aim for a healthy level of 6.0 mg/dL or below.
+The Gout Education Society, a nonprofit organization, encourages those who have gout to "Kick Gout in the Acid" by getting uric acid levels checked every six months and aiming for a healthy level of 6.0 mg/dL or below.

-As with all medical conditions, patients should work with their physician to create a treatment plan that's right for them.
-For additional resources and the latest information about gout and uric acid, visit our companion website: GoutEducation.org.
+As with all medical conditions, those with gout should work with their physician to create a treatment plan that's right for them.
+For additional resources and the latest information about gout and uric acid, visit our website: GoutEducation.org.